 In government vs nonprofit accounting there are three main differences.
-Those differences are in accounting standards, the accounting statements, and the reports.
+Those differences are in accounting standards, accounting statements, and reports.

 Government and nonprofit accounting also differ from for-profit business accounting.
 Government and nonprofit businesses consume different assets—their budgets or collections—but those consumptions are not calculated as part of the organization’s overall health or net worth.
 Government accounting, for example, does not discriminate between the capital expenses and current revenue expenditures, tax collections, etc. Auditing of government accounts is principally a matter of making sure an agency complies with budgets and public policy.
 However, every type of operation—government, non-profit, and for-profit businesses must follow GAAP.